 For simpler build processes, pypi_wheels will search PyPI for compatible wheels, and handle downloading and caching them.
+Use extra_wheel_sources if you need to add some wheels which aren't available on PyPI.

 packages (optional)

 A list of importable package and module names to include in the installer.
 Specify only top-level packages, i.e. without a . in the name.